-In 2016, the Pacific ADA Center provided over 400 in-depth ADA training sessions to 65,000 individuals, businesses, and government agencies.
+In 2021, the Pacific ADA Center provided over 380 in-depth ADA training sessions to over 56,000 individuals, businesses, and government agencies.
 Training topics included reasonable accommodation in employment, disability awareness and etiquette, service animals, effective communication, and the 2010 ADA Accessibility Standards.
-Organizations that received customized training included American Council of the Blind, American Institute of Architects Chapters, Sacramento and Fresno California County Workforce Development Agencies, Tohono O'odham Indian Tribe in Arizona, Pacific Gas & Electric, Las Vegas Flamingo Hotel Casino, and Honolulu International Airport.
+Organizations that received customized training included American Institute of Architects Chapters, California Association for Post-Secondary Education and Disability (CAPED), San Diego Law Library, Hawaii Department of Public Safety, Pima County (Arizona) Sheriff's Office, Tohono O'odham Indian Tribe in Arizona, City of Oakland (California), City Clerks Association of California, Carson City (Nevada) Chamber of Commerce, and Honolulu International Airport.

 Certified Access Specialist Training

 The Certified Access Specialist (CASp) program, created by California law, is designed to meet the public's need for experienced, trained, and tested individuals who can inspect buildings and sites for compliance with applicable state and federal construction-related accessibility standards.
 Each CASp inspector must pass a statewide examination before becoming certified.
-In 2016, the Pacific ADA Center began a 4-day training program designed to prepare building officials, architects and disability advocates to take the California CASp examination.
+From 2016 on, the Pacific ADA Center has provided a 4-day training program designed to prepare building officials, architects and disability advocates to take the California CASp examination.

 Emergencies and disasters can be especially difficult for people with disabilities.
 Emergency plans need to include guidelines that meet the specific needs of individuals with disabilities to ensure their safety and well-being in all kinds of emergencies.

 The Pacific ADA Center is leading the efforts to disseminate information about emergency preparedness and management on behalf of the ADA National Network.
-A major part of this has been designing and hosting the Emergency Management and Preparedness-Inclusion of Persons with Disabilities webinar series on behalf of the ADA National Network in collaboration with FEMA’s Office of Disability Integration and Coordination (ODIC).
-Webinars offered in 2016 include:
+A major part of this has been designing and hosting the Emergency Management and Preparedness-Inclusion of Persons with Disabilities webinar series on behalf of the ADA National Network.
+Webinars offered in 2021 include: